Eat snacks. Get lost.

 How it works

-The midweek post is always free and public.
-It’s usually a deep (DEEP) dive into the history of an American snack or a snack-adjacent topic, with lots of original research and reporting and sometimes a bit of personal essay or cultural commentary.
+The free post is usually a deep (DEEP) dive into the history of an American snack or a snack-adjacent topic, with lots of original research and reporting and sometimes a bit of personal essay or cultural commentary.

 *PUBLIC RADIO VOICE*